hello-robot/stretch_tutorials/stretch_body/tutorial_stretch_chat.md

     print(f"CHATGPT RESPONSE: {response_text}")
     return response_text
 ```
-We will begin with the chatter method, here we will initialize the LLM by defining the system message and the assistant message, we will need to be this specific for our code to run correctly, the content for the user role is our input in the terminal and to print this response we will need to use  `response.choices[0].message.content` as we can see in the documentation the `strip()` and `lower()` we use it to remove any trailing whitespaces, such as spaces or tabs, and to ensure the response is converted to a lower case, for example if the LLM outputs MOVE_FORWARD, we are going to convert it to mvoe_forward
+Let's commence with the chatter method.
+Here we initialize the Large Language Model (LLM) by specifying the system message and the assistant message.
+Precision in these initializations is crucial for the correct execution of our code.
+For the user role, we provide input via the terminal.
+To print the response, we utilize `response.choices[0].message.content` as outlined in the documentation.
+To ensure uniformity and ease of handling, we employ the `strip()` and `lower()` methods.
+The `strip()` function removes any trailing whitespaces, including spaces or tabs.
+Simultaneously, `lower()` converts the response to lowercase, For instance, if the LLM outputs "MOVE_FORWARD," we transform it into "move_forward."
+This standardization enhances consistency in handling the model's outputs.

 ```python
 def extract_action_sequence(response_text):